Bill Weld: Other activities

 Weld is a member of the Council on Foreign Relations.
-He co-chaired its Independent Task Force on North America, which studied the liberalization of markets and free trade between the US, Canada, and Mexico.
+He co-chaired its Independent Task Force on North America, which studied the liberalization of markets and free trade between the United States, Canada, and Mexico.
 He was a principal at Leeds, Weld & Co., which describes itself as the United States's largest private equity fund focused on investing in the education and training industry.
 Weld serves on the board of directors of Acreage Holdings.
 For a time, he wrote thrillers and works of historical fiction.

 In February 2013, Weld publicly supported legal recognition for same-sex marriage in an amicus brief submitted to the U.S. Supreme Court.

 Weld joined Our America Initiative's 2016 Liberty Tour a number of times, speaking alongside other libertarian leaders and activists such as Law Enforcement Against Prohibition executive director and former Baltimore Police Chief Neill Franklin, Free the People's Matt Kibbe, Republican activists Ed Lopez and Liz Mair, Conscious Capitalism's Alex McCobin, Reason Foundation's David Nott, Foundation for Economic Education's Jeffrey Tucker, and the Libertarian Party's Carla Howell (as well as some speakers not ordinarily associated with libertarianism, such as author and journalist Naomi Wolf); the tour raised "awareness about third party inclusion in national presidential debates" and "spread the message of liberty and libertarian thought."

 Throughout 2017 and 2018, Weld appeared at several state Libertarian Party conventions and endorsed various Libertarian candidates in the 2018 United States elections.
 In January 2019, Weld changed his party affiliation back to Republican, in preparation for his presidential run as a Republican.

 Weld currently works as a lobbyist for ML Strategies.
 Weld's primary areas of focus as a lobbyist are helping c-level executives navigate competition, white collar investigation and litigation, and "dealing with government at all levels".
 Weld also specializes in ESG consulting at ML Strategies.

 Weld also sits on the bipartisan advisory board of States United Democracy Center.

+After President Joe Biden ended his campaign, Weld announced that he is voting for Kamala Harris and Tim Walz in the 2024 election.